ARCHIVE

 2022 | Our One and Only Ocean

-The 2022 Summer Institute: Our One and Only Ocean, held in collaboration with The National Geographic Society, will explore the beauty, promise, and perils of our greatest commons—the ocean.
-We will dive into the complex and interwoven challenges facing our ocean while spotlighting solutions and leaders that offer us hope.
-Institute sessions will address climate change, deep sea exploration, fisheries and aquaculture, pollution and resource extraction, conservation, history, art, and inspiration.
+The 2022 Summer Institute: Our One and Only Ocean, held in collaboration with The National Geographic Society, explored the beauty, promise, and perils of our greatest commons—the ocean.
+The Institute dove into the complex and interwoven challenges facing our ocean while spotlighting solutions and leaders that offer us hope.
+Institute sessions addressed climate change, deep sea exploration, fisheries and aquaculture, pollution and resource extraction, conservation, history, art, and inspiration.

 2021 | Good Food and Food Fights